ansible/community-docs/integration_tests_quick_start_guide.rst

 .. note::

-  The process described in this section is also applicable when a feature already exists but does not have integration tests and you want to cover it.
+  The process described in this section also applies when you want to add integration tests to a feature that already exists, but is missing integration tests.

 .. note::